palmerhq/router-suspense/README.md

 Same as RR4.

 ## Playing with Suspense

-This router doesn't yet do anything with suspense, it's just suspense-friendly.
-If you want to play around, you'll need to enable suspense somehow.
+This router will work in React 15+.
+However, If you want to play around with suspense features, you'll need to enable suspense somehow.
 That means either building React yourself.
 Or, using this handy dandy starter we made.

 https://github.com/palmerhq/react-suspense-starter